100daysofdevops/N-days-of-automation/check_system_utilization_metrics/README.md

-# Foobar

-Memory Utilization Check Shell Script
+# Memory Utilization Check Shell Script

 This shell script calculates the memory utilization of a Linux system by subtracting the free, shared, and buffer cache memory from the total memory.
 If the memory utilization exceeds the threshold (default: 70%), the script will also send an email alert to the specified recipient.